 All tasks need to have a serious attempt made.

 If you have any questions about the tasks, please speak to your subject teacher.
+They will give additional information closer to the due date for each assessment task

-Assessment Schedule Year 11 English Standard
+Assessment Schedule Year 12 English Standard